bekk/bekk-christmas/post/thecloud/pubsub.md

 **Increased energy efficiency on data center level**

 Energy is the single largest expense for a data center operation, this is in particular true for hyperscale operators of public clouds.
-These companies have invested heavily in improving their infrastructure.
-A standard measure used in industry is power usage effectiveness (PUE) - the ratio of total power required to run an entire facility versus the direct power involved in compute and storage.
-Over the past 10 years public cloud vendors have decreased this value considerably.
-While smaller data centers are still being measured with PUE values greater than 2, large hyperscale cloud data centers are beginning to record [PUE value of 1.1](http://eta-publications.lbl.gov/sites/default/files/lbnl-1005775_v2.pdf) or less, which is very close to the theoretically perfect PUE of 1.0.
+These companies have invested heavily in improving their infrastructure in orde to reduce power bills.
+A standard measure used in industry is power usage effectiveness (PUE) of a data centerr - the ratio of total power required to run an entire facility versus the direct power involved in compute and storage.
+While smaller data centers are still being measured with PUE values greater than 2, large hyperscale cloud data centers have over the past 10 years decreased this value, beginning to record [PUE value of 1.1](http://eta-publications.lbl.gov/sites/default/files/lbnl-1005775_v2.pdf) or less, which is very close to the theoretically perfect PUE of 1.0.

 **What will the future bring?**

-In the past decade, processor scaling and general improvement in energy efficiency on both component level and data center level, via reductions in PUE, has been ensuring us an efficient offset in total energy consumption in data centers, even due to strong growth of both hyperscale and regular data centers.
+In the past decade, manufacturing improvement and targeted efforts towards improving energy efficiency on both component level and data center level, via reductions in PUE, has been ensuring us an efficient offset in total energy consumption in data centers, even due to strong growth of both hyperscale and regular data centers.

+**No more low-hanging fruits**

 However, now that we are starting to hit some physical and theoretical limitations, these low-hanging fruits are gone.
 The shift away from small, inefficient data centres towards much larger cloud and hyperscale data centres seems evident.
 The Lawrence Berkeley National Laboratory [estimated](https://newscenter.lbl.gov/2016/06/27/data-centers-continue-proliferate-energy-use-plateaus/) that if 80 percent of servers in the U.S. were moved over to optimized hyperscale facilities, this would result in a 25 percent drop in their energy usage.
 A prediction by the IAE is that this trend is already on its way, as illustrated in the chart below.